ktorn/completium-landing/docs/dapp-first/first7.md

 Then, the bid amount shouldn't be hard-coded to 10 tezis obviously, but rater be set with an input field.
 This input field could for example check whether the bid amount is above the current best bid and below the account balance, and display an error message if not.

 Then, it would be convenient to refresh the best bid data automatically.
 This can be done by setting a timer to reload contract data on a regular basis.
-An example of such a refresh feature may be found in the <Link to='/docs/dapp-zcb/'>Zero-Coupon Bond</Link> DApp example: in this DApp, the contract history tab is automatically updated when a transaction is sent to the smart contract. (link to <a href='https://github.com/edukera/completium-dapp-zerocouponbond/blob/master/src/indexer.js' target='_blank'>source code</a>).
+An example of such a refresh feature may be found in the <Link to='/docs/dapp-zcb/'>Zero-Coupon Bond</Link> DApp example: in this DApp, the contract history tab is automatically updated when a transaction is sent to the smart contract (link to <a href='https://github.com/edukera/completium-dapp-zerocouponbond/blob/master/src/indexer.js' target='_blank'>source code</a>).
 You may use the *Better Call Dev* <a href='https://better-call.dev/docs#operation/get-contract-operations' target='_blank'>Web API</a> to retrieve contract operations in raw Json format.

 ## Other Ownership DApps